me-wxw/hope-harmony/content/docs/december-2024.md

 ### Christmas Play

 This year’s Christmas play will occur on Dec 15th at 6 PM.
 Immediately after, There will be a soup supper in the fellowship Hall.
-Crockpot of soup and crackers or bread option.We ask all member families to bring a crockpot of soup and crackers or bread option.
+Crockpot of soup and crackers or bread option.
+We ask all member families to bring a crockpot of soup and crackers or bread option.

 ## Wisdom Corner